 1) Make it quick, and to the point.

 My message to each person was less than 100 characters.
 No one wants to read a message that's doing the most, so make sure you get to the point and make your request clear.

 If you look back at my script, you will see that I requested them to talk about my “hard work ethic, my team work skills, and my organizational skills.”
 You should know, it is nothing wrong with telling them how you want the recommendation written.
 Be strategic in your recommendation requests.
 If you want your old boss to talk about how well you did managing a budget, tell them to put it in the recommendation (it doesn’t hurt to ask).

 3) Offer to write your recommendation for them.

 Some of the reasons why people refrain from writing recommendations is that they are either a) extremely busy or b) have horrible writing skills.
 In either case, you can save the day by just writing it for them.
-By the way, no one can brag about YOU your better than yourself!
+By the way, no one can talk about YOU your better than YOU!